Shridhar1115/Cheff_SHRI/README.md

 # Cheff_SHRI
 Hello guys Mr. Cheff_SHRI here!
-I will solve some questions in c++ cheff codes.
+I will solve some questions in c++ from cheff codes.